 For humidity, anything above 50 percent is comfortable, with 60 to 70 percent being ideal.
 If your home is dry, especially in winter, a humidifier nearby makes a real difference.
 A pebble tray with water under the pot is a lower-effort option that works quietly in the background.
 Misting the leaves directly is less effective than either of those and can encourage fungal issues if the leaves stay damp overnight.

 She’ll be happy grouped near other humidity-loving plants.
-If you already have a heartleaf philodendron or a Monstera Thai Constellation, they share similar care rhythms and benefit from being in the same part of the room.
+If you already have a heartleaf philodendron, a Philodendron Brasil, or a Monstera Thai Constellation, they share similar care rhythms and benefit from being in the same part of the room.

 Soil, Fertilizing, and Potting